Ifedaniel/Ifedaniel/README.md

 - 👋 Hi, I’m @Ifedaniel
 - 👀 I’m interested in learning frontend development
-- I am finding it to difficult to use this thing called Github, Can anyone help me, please?
-Thank you
+- I am new on GitHub
-- 🌱 I’m currently learning web design on freecodecamp.
-Is there a better free alternative?
+- 🌱 I’m currently learning web development on freecodecamp.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...